Skip to main content

 Morning Gratitude Word — How Writing One Word a Day Shifts Your Mindset

-Most mornings, our hands move almost automatically toward the phone —
+Most mornings, our hands move almost automatically toward the phone.

-I wrote down one word of gratitude.
+Each morning, I wrote down a single word of gratitude.

 🌿 Begin the day grounded in [Five Minutes of Morning Journaling to Clear the Week’s Clutter].